The Guide to San Francisco’s Michelin-Starred Restaurants

 A relative newcomer, Mister Jiu's stormed out of the gate, earning its first Michelin star the very first year it opened.
 The cuisine at this buzzy Chinatown restaurant continues to impress.

-Eat at Niku SteakhouseO’ by Claude Le Tohic
+Eat at Noodle in a HaystackO’ by Claude Le Tohic

-165 O'Farrell St.On the third floor of One65, a multi-level French concept restaurant reminiscent of the Italian restaurant brand, Eataly, sits one of San Francisco's must-dine establishments.
+165 O'Farrell St.On the third floor of One65 sits one of San Francisco's must-dine establishments: a multi-level French concept restaurant reminiscent of the Italian restaurant brand, Eataly.
 The O’ from O’Farrell reminded Le Tohic of the French “eau,” meaning water.
 From this, Le Tohic personally developed a refined culinary concept and a menu based on the elements of water, fire and earth.
 Luxurious but not pretentious, O’ offers modern French cuisine with elegant and attentive service.

 1525 Fillmore St.Created by chefs Stuart Brioza and Nicole Krasinski, The Progress offers brunch and dinner menus.
 The brunch menu offers everything from steamed egg tofu to smoked bacon bratwurst.